Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 </tbody>
 </table> <br>

-<p> Concerning travel speeds, speed limits by road type can be found in Table 3.
-However, the major roads in Warren County have been linear referenced, and thus have more detailed variations in their travel speed.
-Since fire response vehicles carry vast amounts of water, they are very heavy and cannot necessarily travel at or above the speed limit safely.
-For this reason, travel speed will be reduced by five miles per hour.
-Interstate and parkway use will also be restricted due to the high speeds.  </p> <br>
+<p> Concerning travel speeds, speed limits by road type are presented in Table 3.
+However, the major roads in Warren County have been linear referenced, allowing for more detailed variations in their travel speeds.
+Since fire response vehicles carry large amounts of water, they are very heavy and cannot necessarily travel at or above the speed limit safely.
+For this reason, travel speeds will be reduced by five miles per hour.
+Use of interstates and parkways will also be restricted due to the high speeds.  </p> <br>

 <table class="center"> <caption> Table 3.
 Speed Limits by Road Type </caption>
 <thead>